Games & Quizzes

 /THôt/

 Ideas of a particular group.
-To have an idea, opinion or belief about something.
+To have an idea about something without certainty.

 /ˈwərkiNG/